Nomadic Backpacker

 The same woman officer dealt with me again.
 No smile, no eye contact.
 Just opened my passport at a random page and stamped me in.

-Seems like they get their attitude from their neighbours to the north.
+Seems like the Mexican immigration get their attitude from their neighbours to the north.
 All border crossings to the south are easy and friendly with only Nicaragua being a long and drawn-out process.

 The guys who had given me a ride had not waited.
 I started walking.
 I didn't get far.
 It was prohibited to walk further, through the customs area.
 A female army officer told me so.